elastisys/compliantkubernetes/docs/user-guide/additional-services/timescaledb.md

 You should be all set.
 Before going into production, don't forget to go through the [go-live checklist](../go-live.md).

-## CK8S TimescaleDB Release Notes
+## Welkin TimescaleDB Release Notes

-Check out the [release notes](../../release-notes/postgres.md) for the TimescaleDB/PostgreSQL cluster that runs in Compliant Kubernetes environments!
+Check out the [release notes](../../release-notes/postgres.md) for the TimescaleDB/PostgreSQL cluster that runs in Welkin environments!

 ## Further Reading